Differences in machine learning features between editions of SQL Server

 SQL Server 2017 includes Microsoft Machine Learning Server (Standalone).
 SQL Server 2016 includes Microsoft R Server (Standalone).
 This feature supports operationalization of machine learning that does not require the use of SQL Server as a compute context.

 There are no restrictions on these features in Enterprise Edition, which provides optimized performance and scalability through parallelization and streaming.
 This edition also maximizes the use of platform support for streaming and parallel execution.
+This means that, unlike Standard Edition, input data does not need to fit in memory, but can be streamed.

 In-database analytics using SQL Server supports resource governance of external scripts to customize server resource usage.